sshivanijoshi/KPMG-challenges/challenge1/Readme.md

 # Options
 Terraform , I would be using the DSC IAC tool to define these modules and build the immutable infrastructure.
+## THE READ REPLICA IS NOT CREATED IN THIS SOURCE CODE